About the Publication Scheme

-A Guide to the Publication Scheme is available online and at the reception desk at South Cambridgeshire Hall, Cambourne Business Park, Cambourne, CB23 6EA.
+A Guide to the Publication Scheme [PDF, 0.6MB] is available online and at the reception desk at South Cambridgeshire Hall, Cambourne Business Park, Cambourne, CB23 6EA.

 Since January 2009 we have adopted the Information Commissioner's new Model Publication Scheme, which represents a commitment to publish the following information:

-- Financial information including payments to suppliers, budget book and senior staff salaries and members' allowances.
+- Financial information including payments to suppliers, our current revenues estimate and senior staff salaries and members' allowances

 - Lists and registers